jeremypbeasley/canlis_j/questions.markdown

 As the spread of COVID-19 grew, we asked ourselves “How can we create safer jobs for our staff and build a business model that might withstand this new environment?”
 Starting from scratch, we listed our strengths: a capable kitchen, a willing team, a restaurant on a freeway.
 It didn’t take much to realize that a drive thru would serve so many more in this city than a dining room with white table clothes.
 Servers could deliver to homes the same way they delivered to tables.
 If in doing so, could we could find a way to feed our neighbors and encourage our city...well wouldn’t you do the same thing?

 In the middle of the night we coined the phrase “We’ve got this, Seattle.”
-Our words became the rallying cry of a city that needed a reminder of just what they are capable of.
+Those words became the rallying cry for a city that just needed a reminder of what they are capable of.

 #WeGotThisSeattle